Free Shipping On Orders over $79

 4. A lack of knowledge about the quantity and type of vegetables needed.

-5. It’s easier to grab and prepare processed food.
+5. Processed food is easier to grab and go.

 There are other reasons, but no matter what the reason, they don’t outweigh the need our bodies have for the nutrients in vegetables.